 Sallie trained in London as a nurse and then as a midwife and she specialised in primary care training as a nurse practitioner.
 Having taken early retirement she worked in disaster zones around the world as a ShelterBox Response Team volunteer.
 In her spare team she is a devoted grandmother.

 Gilly is the Chair of Trustees and was in business for many years.
 She now works for a charity in the UK that supports victims of abuse.
 She was inspired to get involved with the charity after learning about the huge direct impact that the charity’s efforts have on communities in Western Kenya.

-Mark is our Treasurer and was Operations Director for a Health Insurance Company for a number of years.
+Mark is our Treasurer and was Operations Director for a Health Insurance Company.
 He is also a qualified accountant.
-He has worked with a charity that supports children in the deprived areas of Bangalore and he also works with the Princes Trust providing mentoring and financial guidance for young people.
+He has worked with a charity that supports children in Bangalore, and through the Princes Trust, he also mentors and provides financial guidance to young people.